-So you’ve completed your profile, had a conversation with your Step placement consultant, and been to the final job interview, yet you still get the call “I’m sorry but you were unsuccessful this time”.
+So you’ve been through 5 stages of interviews yet you still get the call “I’m sorry but you were unsuccessful this time”.
 While we all know that this is demoralising and hurts, the most important thing to remember is that each interview allows you more chance to practice, and is always a learning curve.
 This can be a challenge though, as feedback is sometimes vague and it is hard to know what a company really means.

 Here, I work through some of the more common reasons for rejection and what you can take from each of them to help you next time…

 1) Not experienced enough